semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ## Overview of sem

 sem is the command line interface to Semaphore 2.0.
-This reference page covers the syntax and the commands of sem and presents examples of its' various commands.
+This reference page covers the syntax and the commands of sem and presents examples of its various commands.

 ### Syntax